-Plant and equipment 20%
+Plant and equipment

 Material residual value estimates and estimates of useful life are updated as required, but at least annually.
-Gains or losses arising on the disposal of property, plant and equipment are determined as the difference between the disposal proceeds and the carrying amount of the assets and are recognised in statement of profit or loss and other comprehensive income.
+Gains or losses arising on the disposal of property, plant and equipment are determined as the difference between the disposal proceeds and the carrying amount of the assets and are recognised in statement of profit or loss.